 Efforts are made by the Council to ensure that the Authority as a whole is open and accessible to the community, service users and its staff.
-Through its Constitution, publication scheme and Freedom of Information responsibilities, and cultivation of a culture of openness, information is made available to the public and others who have a right to see it.
-There is a presumption of openness unless there is a need to preserve confidentiality, where it is proper and appropriate to do so, for example to protect commercial confidentiality, personal data or for legal reasons.
+Through its Constitution, publication scheme, Freedom of Information responsibilities and cultivation of a culture of openness, information is made available to the public and others who have a right to see it.
+There is a presumption of openness unless there is a proper and appropriate need to protect commercial confidentiality, personal data or for legal reasons.